Course List

 Introduction to Film/Video Production 7243 This course trains students to use film as a tool for communication and self-expression in entertainment and industry.
 Students will study the history and aesthetics of film as a complex, collaborative art form.
 They will explore the foundational elements of writing, photography, visual perception, and elements of design as they apply to cinematic expression.
 Students will analyze the use of film and video to share ideas and influence culture.
 They will also be trained in the multiple technical competencies required to communicate through film and the rich variety of employment opportunities available in the field.

-Advanced Film/Video Production (Capstone) 7245 This course will examine specific uses of film and video technology in various entertainment and industry sectors.
+Advanced Film and Television Production (Capstone) 7245 This course will examine specific uses of film and video technology in various entertainment and industry sectors.
 Students receive advanced training in pre and post production jobs and competencies, current and emerging technologies, and the collaborative nature of the creative process involved in video production.

 Production and Managerial Arts / Multimedia Production (SubPathway 113C)